 Is it legal to install Dry Charge units?

 Yes.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, with the stipulation that it is repairing an existing air conditioning system.

 Does a warranty come with a Dry Charge Unit?

 Most manufacturers honor a standard 5-year parts warranty on dry charge units.
 While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.

 Is R-22 refrigerant going to get really expensive?

-It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
+It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
 As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
 Until that date, indications are that there will likely be sufficient supply to meet the current demand.

-If you have more questions about refrigerant, we encourage you to contact Neal Harris Service Experts Heating, Air Conditioning & Plumbing for clarification.
+If you have more questions about refrigerant, we encourage you to contact Neal Harris Service Experts for clarification.